Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 which can be simplified to a set of two conditions

-where $g=1+\cos{k_1} - \cos{k_{z0}}$.
-We notice that the momentum $k_y$ does not appear in the above conditions.
+We notice that the momenta $k_x$ and $k_y$ appear only in the first of the two conditions above.
 Therefore the gapless solution (if exists for some $k_1$ and $k_2$) describes a nodal line semimetal.
-It is easily checked that $k_{z0}=\pi$ does not allow simultaneous solution of the two conditions above.
-The nodal line is located at a fixed $k_z=0$ and $k_x = k_{x0}$ (determined by Eq. \ref{eq:q2gap}a), but it spreads along the entire $k_y$ axis.
+The nodal line is located in the plane $k_z=0$.
 The full gapless solution is shown as a shaded region in Fig. \ref{fig:Phaseqz_TRP}$a$.
-The phase diagram is very simple which consists of only two phases: a topologically trivial insulator and a gapless state which is a nodal line semimetal.
+The nodal line semimetal is not a stable phase.
+A small change in the parameters $k_1$ and $k_2$ immediately gaps out the state.

 Solving $\textrm{det}({\bf B})=0$ for $q=3$, we get the following two conditions